d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 :label:`sec_linear_algebra`

-In :numref:`sec_scalar-tensor`, we encountered the basics of linear algebra and saw how it coudl be used to express common operations for transforming our data.
+In :numref:`sec_scalar-tensor`, we encountered the basics of linear algebra and saw how it could be used to express common operations for transforming our data.
 Linear algebra is one of the key mathematical pillars underlying much of the work that we do deep learning and in machine learning more broadly.
 While :numref:`sec_scalar-tensor` contained enough machinery to communicate the mechanics of modern deep learning models, there is a lot more to the subject than we could fit there (or even here).
-In this appendix, we will go deeper, highlighting some geometric interpretations of linear algebra operations, and introducing a few fundamental concepts, including of eigenvalues and eigenvectors.
+In this section, we will go deeper, highlighting some geometric interpretations of linear algebra operations, and introducing a few fundamental concepts, including of eigenvalues and eigenvectors.